openfl/swiftsuspenders/README.md

-# SwiftSuspenders
+# Haxe SwiftSuspenders

-Attention: This README is just a stub to prevent you from reading the heavily outdated [one for Swiftsuspenders 1.x](https://github.com/tschneidereit/SwiftSuspenders/blob/the-past/README.textile).

-That being said, here's a very quick outline of the new version's capabilities and API:
+This is a Haxe port of the AS3 popular dependencies injection library SwiftSuspenders.
+It's more or less a one for one translation with the added benefit of having a Macro (compile time) reflector, which drastically improves performance.

 ## Features

+- Macro reflector, just make sure than any class that using `@inject` implements `DescribedType`
 - injection requests configurable using standardized metadata
 - can inject into vars, setters, methods and constructors
 - injection requests can be optional